 Doctoral FOE Guidelines

 The Final Oral Examination (FOE) is the capstone experience of your doctoral studies.
-Refer to the SGS guidelines that outlines the responsibilities of the graduate unit, SGS, the Examination Committee, and the Chair of the Committee in the planning and conduct of a Final Oral Examination.
+Refer to the SGS guidelines that outline the responsibilities of the graduate unit, SGS, the Examination Committee, and the Chair of the Committee in the planning and conduct of a Final Oral Examination.

 Step 4 Dissertation Submission and Convocation